StuartIanNaylor/MagicMirror-Install-Guide-Raspberry-0-to-3/README.md

 This is where us Pi0/1 and 2/3 owners depart as the need of use of Chromium rather Electron dicates some small changes for Pi 0/1 owners.

-For Pi 2/3 owners the last thing is.
+For Pi 2/3 owners the last thing is if you are running with a desktop.

 ```
 pm2 start ~/MagicMirror/installers/pm2_MagicMirror.json